 However, there are multiple areas along the trail with spectacular views that you could choose to turn around at and it would still be worth doing!

-When is the best time to hike ptarmigan ridge?
+When is the best time to hike Ptarmigan Ridge?

 Can I camp along Ptarmigan Ridge?